 Existing Fireplace - Retrofit Doors

-Here at Ponderosa Forge, we pride ourselves with the ability to create a set of fireplace doors for your existing opening custom made to fit INSIDE the rock or brick opening creating a built-in look and feel.
+Here at Ponderosa Forge, we pride ourselves in the ability to create a set of fireplace doors for your existing opening, custom made, to fit INSIDE the rock or brick opening creating a built-in look and feel.
 Most manufacturers of fireplace doors have stock sizes that you can order that are mounted on the outside face of your masonry fireplace.
 At best this looks like an afterthought and the craftsmanship of the mason is covered up around the fireplace opening, compromising the overall look of your fireplace.
 Simply email us with close-up pictures of your fireplace opening showing the details of the sides, the top and the bottom, including the hearth to email@example.com.
 We will then guide you through the measuring process to ensure a seamless fit for your fireplace.

 New Construction - Mason's Frame